ChainMovers/dtp/docs/src/docs/design.md

 **Connection:** One connection allows exchanging data between two applications.
 The applications are localized by their Host object on the Sui network.
 A connection will start to exchange data only after a Transport Control and one or two Pipe objects are created (for uni or bidirectional transfer respectively).

 **Host Object**: Any signature authority that want to transfer data must create its own Host object.
-This is a Sui shared object involved in many control plane transactions (e.g. creation of a connection).
-It allows to configure the services (and SLA) that are to be provided, the lifecycle of its associated connections and control the firewall.
+This object is involved in many control plane transactions.
+It allows to configure the services (and SLA) that are to be provided and control some firewall functions (e.g. limit maximum number of simultaneous open connections).

-**Objects:** Usually refer to Sui objects (See [Sui Docs](https://docs.sui.io/build/programming-with-objects))
+**Objects:** Usually refer to Sui objects (See [Sui Docs](https://docs.sui.io/concepts/object-model)

-**Pipe Object**:All off-chain data exchange involves an intermediate object on the Sui network.
+**Pipe Object**: All off-chain data exchange involves an intermediate object on the Sui network.
 This object is the Pipe.
 It is owned by the sender of the data, and have its event stream observed by the receiver(s).
 A Pipe is loosely coupled to a Transport or Broadcast Control object for synchronization.

 **Server**: Off-chain process intended to respond to client requests.